ERA 4 Reverb Remover User Manual

 - AAX Native (64-bit) for Windows 7 (with SP1) or later

 Warning: There are just too many combinations of DAWs and plug-in formats out there, so there's always something we might have not tested.
-If you don't see your DAW above, you can always download the free, fully-functional 14-day trial and see if ERA Reverb Remover is supported for yourself.
-If you encounter any problems, let us know at firstname.lastname@example.org
+If you don't see your DAW above, you can always download the free, fully-functional 14-day trial and see if Reverb Remover is supported for yourself.
+If you encounter any problem, contact us and we would be happy to help.

 Each of the Processing focus buttons “focuses” the dereverberation process on specific parts of the signal's frequency spectrum.
 There are five buttons: